When you witness perfectionism in children, you may have one of two reactions:

 Alternatively, you may believe that your child’s distress is insignificant in comparison to the world’s larger issues.

-You begin to say things like… to help your perfectionist youngster.
+You begin to say things like… to help your perfectionist child.

 “Please don’t weep.
 Take a deep breath in and out.
 Let’s figure this out together.”